harlanhaskins/Personal-Site/_posts/2014-03-02-laying-out-ios-uis-in-code.markdown

 photo-folder: /post\_images/2014/03/02/laying-out-ios-uis-in-code
 ---

+**UPDATE:** I've spent a lot of time reconsidering this post and learning new things about Auto Layout and Interface builder. **I no longer endorse this blog post.** Auto Layout and Interface Builder are really incredible technologies and have greatly improved in recent years.
+My reluctance primarily stemmed from lack of familiarity and I really regret not fully exploring the technologies sooner.
+I'm leaving this post up, though.

+---

 For most iOS developers, Interface Builder is an incredibly easy WYSIWYG, drag-and-drop editor to lay out UIs.
 For many, however, Auto Layout (or the springs and struts of yore) only provide a cursory amount of control over